Gary Sanchez owns David Price, making mark on revived rivalry

 Romine is a good player who might be able to start somewhere else in the majors, but Sanchez can take over a game, as he did again on Thursday.

 Sanchez is putting his imprint on this revived Yankees-Red Sox rivalry.
-It is pretty good bet that Price doesn’t want to see him anytime soon.
+It's a pretty good bet Price doesn’t want to see him again anytime soon.